13 Email Marketing Tips for Creating First-Class Emails (With Steps & Examples)

-- Use clear and easy-to-read fonts — light grey colors are hard to distinguish on a mobile screen especially when the sun’s rays reflect off your cell phone screen.
+- Use clear and easy-to-read fonts.
+Light grey colors are hard to distinguish on a mobile screen, especially when the sun’s rays reflect off your cell phone screen.

-- Make your content easily scrollable.
+- Make sure your content is easy to scroll.

-- Split your copy into paragraphs and use short sentences — it’s the easiest way to make your customer read even a long article.
+- Split your copy into paragraphs and use short sentences.
+It’s the easiest way to make your customer read even a long article.

-- Add a clear call to action button.
+- Add a clear call to action.

 Think mobile-first every step of the way.

 Tip 8.
-Make Email Sequences
+Create Email Sequences

 Sending emails one by one is not trendy anymore.
 The new trend of today is an email sequence — a highly-effective but still under-utilized email marketing tactics that help you move your customers along the whole sales process.